CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_7/Project_Exercise/hints.md

 Also worth noting they run on UTC time, so your cron expression might not execute when you expected.

-Finally, GitHub doesn't always run scheduled jobs exatly on time for non-paid customers if GitHub actions is busy, so don't be surprised if it runs a few minutes late.
+Finally, GitHub doesn't always run scheduled jobs exactly on time for non-paid customers if GitHub actions is busy, so don't be surprised if it runs a few minutes late.

 </details>